DjerohN/test-api/README.md

 `mvn clean verify` - report will be generated tо directory: `target/site/allure-maven/index.html`

-To run tests with results
+To run tests with report in browser

 `mvn clean verify -P local-report` - report will be generated into temp folder.
 Web server with results will start.